- Food & Fun

 Combine the leeks, butternut squash, celery, onion, thyme, oregano and bay leaves in a large stockpot.
 Add the chicken and season with a pinch each of salt and pepper.
 Pour in the broth, water and wine, and bring to a boil.
 Lower to a simmer and cook, stirring occasionally, until the squash is tender when pierced with a fork, 15-20 minutes.
 Remove the herb springs and bay leaves.
 Taste the soup and season with more salt and pepper as needed.
 Ladle into bowls and serve.

-You can take one extra step if you choose: “Because my mom’s family is from Jamaica, we love adding dumplings to everything, including this soup.
-You can add fried dumplings or you can make simple boiled dumplings.
-Here's how: When the soup is simmering, mix 1 cup all-purpose flour with 1/3 cup water to form a dough.
+Here's how: When the soup is simmering, mix 1 cup all-purpose flour with ⅓ cup water to form a dough.
 Roll the dough into little balls with the palms of your hands, then drop them into the soup during the last 5 minutes or so.
 You'll have about 24 dumplings.
 Make 'em or leave 'em out — it's totally up to you!"

-For the Fried Dumplings: In a large bowl, whisk together the flour, baking powder and salt.
+For the fried dumplings (makes 12): In a large bowl, whisk together the flour, baking powder and salt.
 Add the cold butter and use your fingers or a fork to cut the butter into the flour until a crumbly mixture forms.
 Stir in the water and mix with your hands until the dumpling dough comes together.
 If the dough is too dry, add another 2 to 3 teaspoons water and continue mixing.
 Pinch off pieces of dough roughly the size of small golf balls and flatten them into discs.
 You should get about 12 disks.

 In a large, cast-iron skillet, heat the oil.
 Line a plate with paper towels and have a slotted spoon handy.
 To test if the oil is hot enough, put the end of a wooden spoon in the oil and see if bubbles form around it.
 (The ideal oil temperature is 350°F, feel free to check it with a deep-fry thermometer.)
 In batches, fry the dumplings until golden brown, about 2 minutes per side.
 Drain on the paper towel-lined plate.